PProvost/AssertEx/README.md

 # Credits

 Many thanks to Jim Newkirk and Brad Wilson for the whole `Assert.Throws()` thing in Xunit.net, from which this work is obviously and blatantly derived.
+And to shiftkey for the Task-Async versions.